riteshrana12-dev/SecondBrain/README.md

 Built by **Ritesh Rana**

-If this project helped you, consider giving it a star on GitHub.
+If this project helped you, consider giving it a ⭐ on GitHub.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" width="100%"/>